Brian Treggs

-Brian Allen Treggs (born June 11, 1970) is a former American football wide receiver who played one season with the Seattle Seahawks of the National Football League (NFL).
-He played college football at the University of California, Berkeley and attended Carson High School in Carson, California.
+Brian Allen Treggs (born June 11, 1970) is an American former professional football player who was a wide receiver who played one season with the Seattle Seahawks of the National Football League (NFL).
+He played college football for the California Golden Bears.

+Early life

+Treggsand attended Carson High School in Carson, California.

 College career

-Treggs played for the California Golden Bears from 1988 to 1991.
-He finished his college career as the Golden Bears' all-time leader in receiving yards with 2,335 and receptions with 167.
+Treggs attended the University of California, Berkeley, and played for the Golden Bears from 1988 to 1991.
+He finished his college career as the Cal's all-time leader in receiving yards with 2,335 and receptions with 167.
 He also recorded fifteen receiving touchdowns.
 Treggs earned second-team All-Pac-10 honors his junior year.
 He also garnered honorable mention All-Pac-10 accolades as a sophomore and senior.
 He was inducted into the Cal Athletic Hall of Fame in 2015.
-Treggs received his legal studies degree from California in 1992.
+Treggs received his legal studies degree from Berkeley in 1992.

 Professional career

 Treggs signed with the Seattle Seahawks of the NFL in 1992 and played in two games for the team during the 1992 season.